elevenlabs/elevenlabs-python/README.md

 <img src="LOGO.png"></img>

-The official Python library to access [Elevenlabs](https://elevenlabs.io/) text-to-speech software.
+The official Python API for [Elevenlabs](https://elevenlabs.io/) text-to-speech software.
 Eleven brings the most compelling, rich and lifelike voices to creators and developers in just a few lines of code.

 ## ⚙️ Install